bdurrer/angular-styleguide/lgt/README.md

 #### Definitions [Style [Y021](//github.com/johnpapa/angular-styleguide/tree/master/a1#style-y021)],  [Style [Y022](//github.com/johnpapa/angular-styleguide/tree/master/a1#style-y022)] and [Style [Y023](//github.com/johnpapa/angular-styleguide/tree/master/a1#style-y023)]

-  - Declare modules once (in index.js) without a variable using the setter syntax.
+  - Declare modules once (in index.js) without an variable using the setter syntax.
 Use the getter syntax in partials.
   - When using a module, avoid using a variable and instead use chaining with the getter syntax.

   ```javascript